 When it comes to really old coins I often think of my hunting in the UK, France, and the other European countries.
 European countries go back hundreds and hundreds of years, and as a result, offer the ultimate in treasure hunting.There, they can pretty much be found wherever you stop your car.
 To any of us in the United States, finding a coin from the sixteenth century would be heaven.
 To the average detectorist in the UK, it’s rubbish.
 Actually had one of them say this while hunting in a ploughed field near the North Sea.
 He broke my heart for sure.

-If possible design and construct a test area in your backyard.
+If your backyard allows design and construct a test area in your backyard.
 In it bury coins, bottlecap, pulltab, nail, foil, soda can, etc..
-Bury these objects are varied depths.
-Don’t haphazardly start burying targets without giving it some thought.
+Place these objects at varied depths and don’t haphazardly start burying them without giving it some thought.
 Lay it out on paper.
-Remember you have many different coin sizes, and you need to consider the depths they need to be planted.
-There’s obviously no hard and fast rule concerning this, but I like to bury my coins about six to ten inches deep, with the larger coins the deepest.
-Those to me represent the deeper, older coins I am after.
+Remember there are different coin sizes, and you need to consider the depths they need to be planted.
+There’s obviously no hard and fast rule concerning this but I like to bury my coins about six to ten inches deep.
 Also be sure to bury a pulltab near a few coins so that you can practice scanning from various directions to narrow down and isolate the coin signal.
 Work with your detector’s programs, settings and searchcoils to learn how it sees and hears the various items in your test plot.
 Practice makes perfect.

 I have detected long enough that I do not want to venture out into the field and find clad coins.
 Pretty much anyone can do this, and I have had my fill of clad coins.
 Yes, I know they are spendable, but finding them, recovering them, cashing them in, is not time well spent.
 I would rather spend three hours searching a very old site, and come home with an old and potentially valuable coin.
 It massages my ego, knowing I did my homework researching, and it makes the time spent worth it.
 Over the years I have searched areas that seemingly offered nothing in the way of signals, only to one day recover a very old and valuable coin.
 That, my friends, is what it is all about!